Room 4U

 3 Design

 Research and Strategy provided a wider perspective about the matter.
-So it was time to create the solution, paying special attention to:
+So it was time to create a potential solution, paying special attention to:

 Clarity of product data through a clean layout design visually organized on a soft 8-pixel grid which helps ensure consistency of visual spacing and element sizes.